The Personal History of David Copperfield: Production

 It was announced in February 2018 that Armando Iannucci would write, direct and produce a new adaptation of the Charles Dickens novel.
 Iannucci wrote the screenplay with Simon Blackwell.
 Dev Patel was cast in the title role later that month.
 In April, the supporting cast was added, which included Tilda Swinton, Hugh Laurie, Aneurin Barnard, Ben Whishaw and Morfydd Clark.
 In May 2018, Peter Capaldi was cast as Mr. Micawber and pre-production was underway.

 Filming began in June 2018 in Norfolk and Suffolk, with Gwendoline Christie, Benedict Wong, Paul Whitehouse and Daisy May Cooper joining the cast.
-Scenes were shot in Hull, Bury St Edmunds, Weybourne and King's Lynn in July.
-Aimee Kelly was added to the cast that month.
+Aimee Kelly was added to the cast in July.

 Principal photography concluded in August 2018.
 It was the first theatrical film production of Dickens's novel in 50 years, and the first on-screen adaptation in 19 years.

+Locations

+Scenes were shot in Hull, Bury St Edmunds, Weybourne and King's Lynn in July.